Western blacknose dace

-Western blacknose dace (Rhinichthys obtusus) is a common species of ray-finned fish belonging to the family Cyprinidae (minnow or carp) and the genus Rhinichthys.
+Western blacknose dace (Rhinichthys obtusus) is a common species of ray-finned fish belonging to the family Leuciscidae, the shiners, daces and minnows, and the genus Rhinichthys.
 Western blacknose dace have tan to dark brown backs, lighter sides, and cream colored undersides.
 Dark blotches are sporadically scattered across their sides and backs.
 A distinctive dark colored mid-lateral stripe from the tip of the snout to the caudal peduncle is present.
 The snout is relatively long and they have a slightly sub-terminal mouth.
 The stripe is dark brown in females and is a rusty pink color in males during spawning season.
 The lateral stripe is more pronounced and the caudal spot is present in juveniles.
 Similar to other species of dace the western blacknose dace give the illusion of having no scales but in actuality the scales are so small they are hard to see.
-Western blacknose dace are typically 2-3 inches long but can grow to as long as 4 inches.
+Western blacknose dace are typically 2–3 inches long but can grow to as long as 4 inches.
 They have a forked tail, single dorsal fin with 8 rays and no spines, a pelvic fin on the abdominal, no adipose fin, and an anal fin with 7 rays and no spines.